What Is the Success Rate of Shoulder Replacement Surgery?

 One of the key components behind the success rates of Precision Shoulder Replacement is the advanced surgical planning software, a tool that allows me to tailor each procedure to the patient’s specific anatomy.
 By using preoperative CT scans, this software aids in accurately recreating the shoulder’s center of rotation, ensuring that the implant functions as close to the original joint as possible.

-This technological marvel isn’t just about precision; it’s about results.
+This technological marvel isn’t just about accuracy; it’s about results.
 By meticulously planning each surgery, I can help ensure an optimal range of motion and strength, key components for a successful recovery and a return to the activities patients love.

 Innovative Pain Relief Methods